-A general description of existing and ongoing (Tier I) PMAs are provided in Section 4.2, Tier II 92 PMAs in Section 4.3, and Tier III PMAs in Section 4.4.
-The process of identifying, screening, 93 and finalizing PMAs is illustrated in Figure 1.1.
-Existing and planned projects were first identified 94 from different through review of reports, documents, and websites.
-Planned and new projects also 95 received stakeholder input in their identification.
-These projects were then categorized into the 96 three categories: supply augmentation, demand management, and recharge.
-In the next step, all 97 projects were evaluated to identify those with the highest potential to be included in the GSP.
-Using 98 the Butte Valley Integrated Hydrogeological Model (BVIHM), the effectiveness of each project, or a 99 combination of projects, was assessed to identify those projects that, if implemented, will bring the 100 Basin into sustainability.
-Monitoring will be a critical component in evaluating PMA benefits and 101 measuring potential impacts from PMAs.
-102
+A general description of existing and ongoing (Tier I) PMAs are provided in Section 4.2, Tier II PMAs in Section 4.3, and Tier III PMAs in Section 4.4.
+The process of identifying, screening, and finalizing PMAs is illustrated in Figure 1.
+Existing and planned projects were first identified from different through review of reports, documents, and websites.
+Planned and new projects also received stakeholder input in their identification.
+These projects were then categorized into the three categories: supply augmentation, demand management, stream habitat improvement, and groundwater recharge.
+In the next step, all projects were evaluated to identify those with the highest potential to be included in the GSP.
+Using the Butte Valley Integrated Hydrogeological Model (BVIHM), the effectiveness of each project, or a combination of projects, will be assessed to identify those projects that, if implemented, will bring the Basin into sustainability.
+Monitoring will be a critical component in evaluating PMA benefits and measuring potential impacts from PMAs.
+More details on how projects will be evaluated and a road map to discuss feasibility and potential for success of each project (or a combination of projects) is presented in Chapter 5.

 Funding is an important part of successfully implementing a PMA.
 The ability to secure funding is an important component in the viability of implementing a particular PMA.
-Funding sources may include grants or other fee structures.
+Funding sources may include grants or other fee structures (Appendix 5-C).
 Under the Sustainable Groundwater Management Implementation Grant Program Proposition 68, grants can be awarded for planning activities and for projects with a capital improvement component.
 As such, funds for reimbursing landowners for implementation of PMAs, including land fallowing and well-shut offs, currently cannot be obtained under this program.
+Funding will also be sought from other local, state, federal, and private (NGO) sources.

-- The existing PMAs have been extracted from the following documents:
+The existing PMAs have been extracted from the following documents:

 - Supply Enhancement (in Streams)

 - Butte Valley Wildlife Area / California Department of Fish and Wildlife

 - United States Forest Service (website)

 - Demand Management (of Groundwater)

 - City of Dorris

 - County of Siskiyou General Plan

 - Siskiyou County Code of Ordinances

-- Permit required for groundwater extraction for use outside the basin from which it was

-extracted (Title 3, Chapter 13 Groundwater Management, Siskiyou County Code of Or dinances)
+- Permit required for groundwater extraction for use outside the basin from which it was extracted (Title 3, Chapter 13 - Groundwater Management, Siskiyou County Code of Ordinances)

 - Siskiyou County Groundwater Use Ordinance (Title 3, Chapter 13, Article 7 Waste and Unreasonable Use, Siskiyou County Code of Ordinances)

 - Well Drilling Permits

-- Siskiyou County Well Drilling Permits (Standards for Wells, Title 5, Chapter 8 of Siskiyou County Code of Ordinances)
+- \ Siskiyou County Well Drilling Permits (Standards for Wells, Title 5, Chapter 8 of Siskiyou County Code of Ordinances)

 - Recharge

 - Existing reports, proposals